Rosh-Made/rosh-made/blog/2021-06-21-my-bran-new-blog.md

-Thank you for taking your time to read and I hope you enjoyed and bring awareness to people around you.
+Thank you for taking your time to read and I hope you enjoyed my FIRST blog.
 I'm going to be covering more on kitchen sustainable swaps on another blog, stay tuned!
 Meanwhile, make a little effort, do a little research on Refill stations in your area, and start making a difference.

 Reducing our plastic use is critical and will require determined social and behavioral shifts.
 But the good news is that even the smallest switches can make a positive impact.
 Be the part to reduce plastic pollution and conserve resources.
-REMEMBER every effort counts and do it for you, your family, and our planet.
+REMEMBER every effort counts and do it for you, your family, and our planet and bring awareness to people around you.